vegawidget/ggvega/src-ext/TypeScript/README.md

 	- `itmLayerArrayByScalesArray()`, translate ggplot2 `scales`.
 	- `itmLayerArrayByCoord()`, translate ggplot `coordinates`.
 	- `layerByItmLayer()`, generate Vega-Lite `layer` from intermediate layers.
-		- `encodingNameByGeom()`, get Vega-Lite encoding name from ggplot2 aesthetic name based on ggplot2 `Geom` type.
+		- `encodingNameByGeom()`, get Vega-Lite encoding name from ggplot2 aesthetic name, and the name map should be based on ggplot2 `Geom` type.

 Then I want to talk about why we use this framework.

 ### "Don't Repeat Yourself"

 When we design the framework, we want to respect the principle of "Don't Repeat Yourself".
 Think about it.
 If you want to translate the `encoding.x` of Vega-Lite specification, what information we need?
 We have to get `x.field` from ggplot2 `mapping`, get `type` from ggplot2 `data`, get `x.title` from ggplot2 `labels` and get `x.scale` from ggplot2 `scales`.
 If you put all of them into one function `encodingX()`, it will be so large and complicated.
 And you will have to repeat these steps when you translate other aesthetics, like y, size, color, shape, etc. However, in this framework, the translation process has been simplified.
 For example, you can translate all ggplot2 `mapping` by function `itmEncodingObjectByMappingObject()`.
 You can translate all ggplot2 `scales` by function `itmLayerArrayByScalesArray()`.
-These translation functions are kind of high cohesion and low coupling so that you don't need care that they influence each other.
+These translation functions are kind of high cohesion and low coupling so that you don't need to care that they influence each other.

 ### Respect the philosophy of ggplot2